How to Push Staging Site to Production With Sitecopy

 DB credentials in wp-config.php

-4. Save the public key in staging
+4. Save the public key on your staging site

 nano ~/.ssh/authorized_keys

-5. Run sitecopy from production
+5. Run sitecopy from production.

-sitecopy -t [CMS] [STAGE-USER]@[SERVER] [PRODUCTION-DATABASE]
+sitecopy [STAGE-USER]@[SERVER] [PRODUCTION-DATABASE] -p 'PRODUCTION-DB-PASSWORD'

 When the script finishes, you’re done!